SoftChef/oobe/readme.md

 ---

-## Sprite Not A Normal Instance
+## Sprite is Not A Normal Instance

-Make will create instance via object factory bind some method and status, no need for complex inheritance trees to get these capabilities, this product object we call then `sprite`.
+Make() will create an instance via object factory bind some method and status, no need to complex the inheritance trees to get these capabilities, we called this product ` sprite.`

 #### System metohds